 Alejandro Hernandez III Establishes ARH Global Advisors LLC as a Fiduciary Platform for Real Estate–Heavy UHNW Families

-Strategic Advisory Firm Addresses Cross-Jurisdictional Complexity and Intergenerational Wealth Architecture Across New York, California, and TexasMANHATTAN , NY, UNITED STATES, March 3, 2026 /EINPresswire.com/ -- Alejandro Hernandez III, Founder and Principal of ARH Global Advisors LLC, formally positions the firm as a specialized fiduciary advisory platform serving ultra-high-net-worth (UHNW) families whose capital is concentrated in significant real estate holdings and complex multi-state asset structures.
+Strategic Advisory Firm Addresses Cross-Jurisdictional Complexity and Intergenerational Wealth Architecture Across New York, California, and TexasLOS ANGELES, CA, UNITED STATES, March 3, 2026 /EINPresswire.com/ -- Alejandro Hernandez III, Founder and Principal of ARH Global Advisors LLC, formally positions the firm as a specialized fiduciary advisory platform serving ultra-high-net-worth (UHNW) families whose capital is concentrated in significant real estate holdings and complex multi-state asset structures.

 As the largest intergenerational wealth transfer in modern history accelerates, substantial private capital remains embedded in illiquid, real-asset-heavy portfolios — including operating entities, income-producing properties, and legacy estate holdings.
 ARH Global Advisors provides disciplined coordination at the intersection of fiduciary oversight, real estate strategy, insurance structuring, and cross-jurisdictional alignment.